itzmita/UFOs/README.md

 ## Summary
 ### Drawbacks:
-Unfortunately, the page has few drawbacks of which one is
+Unfortunately, the page has few drawbacks such as
 * The source data is taken from data.js which is static.
 It would be nice if we can connect to a live website and scrape the data and then present in the screen.
 * The search can be made case insensitive for ease of users.